Ecommerce platforms rely on sales to survive. If you operate one of these websites, you know how important sales are for your business.

 Offer as many options as possible so each customer can contact your company based on their personal preference.

 You also need to have support ready at all hours.
-As an ecommerce platform, I know you’re aware that customers all over the world have access to your website 24 hours a day.
+As an ecommerce platform, we know you’re aware that customers all over the world have access to your website 24 hours a day.

 Let’s play out a scenario.
 A customer is interested in one of your products but has a few simple questions.
 They try to contact customer support but don’t get an answer.